Newborn Eye Discharge: What's Normal, Causes & Cleaning Guide

 How to clean the baby’s eyes

 Warm water should be applied to the baby’s face every day during a bath.
-You should not use soap or hygiene products on the face, as it can cause irritation in the eyes.
-However, to correctly cleanse the eyes, especially during eye conditions like conjunctivitis, you should:
+Soap or other hygiene products should not be used on the face, as they can irritate the eyes.
+However, to correctly cleanse the eyes, especially during eye conditions like conjunctivitis, the following steps are recommended:

-- Soak a piece of gauze with saline solution or freshly-made, cold chamomile tea
+1. Soak a piece of gauze with saline solution or freshly made, cold chamomile tea.

-- Pass the gauze over the eye, one at a time, from the corner to the outside.
-This swift movement will help to prevent tear duct obstructions.
+2. Pass the gauze over one eye, from the inner corner to the outside.
+This swift movement helps prevent tear duct obstructions.

-In addition to keeping the baby’s eyes clean, the nose should also be clean and free from discharge, as the tear ducts can become blocked with a plugged nose.
+In addition to keeping the baby’s eyes clean, the nose should also be kept clean and free from discharge, as the tear ducts can become blocked with a plugged nose.
 This can lead to the growth of viruses or bacteria.
-To clear a baby’s nose, you should clean the external nostril with a thin ear swab soaked in saline solution.
-You can then use an aspirator to remove and dirt or discharge.

 When to see the doctor